Pi4J (by default) uses an abstract pin numbering scheme to help insulate software from hardware changes.

 >> Pin Numbering Schemes

-The Raspberry Pi 3 Model B board contains a single 40-pin expansion header labeled as 'J8' providing access to 28 GPIO pins.
+The Raspberry Pi Model B board revision 2.0 contains both a 26-pin expansion header labeled as 'P1' providing access to 17 GPIO pins and an 8-pin expansion header labeled as 'P5' providing an additional 4 GPIO pins for a total of 21 GPIO pins.

-The diagram below illustrates the GPIO pinout using the Pi4J/WiringPi GPIO numbering scheme.
+The diagram below illustrates the GPIO pinout using the Pi4J/WiringPi GPIO numbering scheme for the P1 header pins.